kimwilsonngo/SPAWAR-Research-Project/README.md

-# SPAWAR-Research-Project
+# SPAWAR Research Project
-Research and Development conducted at the Space and Naval Warfare Systems Center.
+Here is a research and development project conducted at the Space and Naval Warfare Systems Center in the Summer of 2018.
 Please see the research poster in this repository that I created with my small team of interns!

 ## Research?
 Yes!
 I conducted research and development during my internship at SPAWAR in San Diego, California.